RMcCann11/cbwa_ca2/README.md

 ### Retrieving the content of my app from GitHub: ###
 As per [linuxize] (https://linuxize.com/post/wget-command-examples/), the wget command can be used to download files through the command line using the HTTP protocol.
 In this case, an archive will be received which as per [linuxize] (https://linuxize.com/post/how-to-extract-unzip-tar-gz-file/), can be unarchived using the tar command.
 The flag '-x' denotes the extraction option and the name of the archive should follow the 'f' flag.

+As per [geeksforgeeks] (https://www.geeksforgeeks.org/rm-command-linux-examples/), we can use the rm command to delete files, in this case the downloaded archive.

 As per in [java4coding] (https://www.java4coding.com/contents/docker/docker-run-command), the docker RUN command can be used to execute Linux commands from a terminal.

 ***